-The Swiss Armed Forces are based on the militia principle with the exception of very few and small professional units.
-The bulk of the Armed Forces are temporarily activated on an annual basis for routine training and exercises after which they are de-activated.
+The Swiss Armed Forces are based on the principle of universal conscription.
+The bulk of the Swiss Armed Forces units are temporarily activated on an annual basis for routine training activities and exercises after which they are again de-activated.
+The exceptions are the Military Police as well as military professionals or specific administrative positions and command functions, for specialised technical functions or for instruction.

-With the exception of limited-scale disaster relief in support of and under operational control of the civilian authorities, all operational activities, including the call-up of troops outside the regular training schedule must be mandated by the Federal Council.
+With the exception of limited-scale disaster relief activities in support of and under operational control of the civilian authorities, all operational activities, including the call-up of troops outside the regular training schedule must be mandated by the Federal Council.
 Parliamentary approval is mandatory for major deployments (see chapter 2.2 above).

-In peacetime, the Armed Forces are subordinate to the minister of defence.
+In peacetime, the Swiss Armed Forces are subordinate to the minister of defence.
 All general officers are appointed by the Federal Council.
-A military commander-in-chief will be elected by Parliament if a major call-up of troops is required to defend Switzerland or to counter major disturbances of public order.
+A military commander-in-chief shall be elected by Parliament if a major call-up of troops is required to defend Switzerland or to counter major disturbances of public order.
 The Federal Council remains the supreme executive and directing body and decides on the competences granted to the military commander-in-chief.

-Members of Parliament can draw attention to Swiss Armed Forces acts that in their view may be contrary to the Constitution.
+Members of Parliament can draw attention to Swiss Armed Forces acts that in their view may be contrary to the Federal Constitution.
 Parliamentary approval is necessary for all government decisions concerning the role and stance of the Swiss Armed Forces, the defence budget as well as procurement programmes and new military infrastructure.

-Emphasising the individual accountability of all members of the armed forces, Art.
-323 of the Federal Act on the Armed Forces and the Military Administration (Act on the Armed Forces, AOA, SR 510.10) stipulates that members of the Armed Forces must refuse to execute orders that are contrary to domestic or international law.
+Emphasising the individual accountability of all members of the Swiss Armed Forces, Art.
+323 of the Federal Act on the Armed Forces and the Military Administration (Act on the Armed Forces, AOA, SR 510.10) stipulates that members of the Swiss Armed Forces must refuse to execute orders that are contrary to domestic or international law.